dawiidio/glossia/README.md

 which is a small underwater plant, as its role model plant Glossia is a small solution for styling React components and theming web applications, with built-in support for SSR and hydration modes whereby it remains almost 0 dependency lib.

-Glossia in hydration mode and rendered in SSR mode styles is zero-runtime styling solution.
+Glossia in configuration like this: hydration mode on client side and rendered in SSR mode is zero-runtime styling solution on client side.
+There are also plans for Glossia build step which will make it zero client runtime without SSR, it will even remove redundant at this point declarations to minimize bundle size.

 I build it for blog because I wanted something more integrated with native CSS.
-All Glossia theming system is based on pure CSS properties and classes which is real superpower.
+All Glossia theming system is based on pure CSS properties and classes which is its real superpower.
 Apart from the above Glossia has no explicit dependencies expect React and Typescript what makes it small and safe for use.

 ## Installation